 Topical cortisone reduces inflammation at the site, however long term use of steroids is linked with contact sensitisation, dermal skin infections, topical steroid withdrawal syndrome (TSW) and thinning of the skin.

-Finally surgical treatments are employed in advanced cases of HS.
-Removal of HS lesions through a procedure known as wide angle excision is an invasive procedure, involving slow healing times that employ grafting and granulation techniques.
+Finally, surgical treatments are employed in advanced cases of hidradenitis suppurativa.
+Removal of lesions through a procedure known as wide angle excision is an invasive procedure, involving slow healing times that employ grafting and granulation techniques.

 There isn’t one single cause of eczema but a range of potential contributing factors that are unique to each person.
 These include: